lcharlois-neotys/katacoda-scenarios/helm-3/step2.md

 Now you can install a chart from the Bitnami repository.
 When you [install a chart](https://helm.sh/docs/intro/using_helm/#helm-install-installing-a-package) you should give it a release name

-Let's try will the nginx chart.
+Let's try with the nginx chart.

 `helm install my-release bitnami/nginx`{{execute}}